Skip to content

 5. Creates Resources: Resource definitions are generated for each table with appropriate actors (VertexActor for vertex tables, EdgeActor for edge tables).
 Foreign keys are mapped to vertex matching keys.

-from graflo.db.postgres import infer_schema_from_postgres
+from graflo.hq import GraphEngine

-from graflo.onto import DBFlavor
+from graflo.onto import DBType

-from graflo.db.connection.onto import ArangoConfig, Neo4jConfig
+from graflo.db.connection.onto import ArangoConfig, Neo4jConfig, TigergraphConfig, FalkordbConfig, PostgresConfig

-target_config = ArangoConfig.from_docker_env() # or Neo4jConfig, TigergraphConfig
+target_config = ArangoConfig.from_docker_env() # or Neo4jConfig, TigergraphConfig, FalkordbConfig

-# Determine db_flavor from target config
+# Get database type from target config

 db_type = target_config.connection_type

-# Infer schema automatically
+# Create GraphEngine and infer schema automatically

-schema = infer_schema_from_postgres(
+schema = engine.infer_schema(

 schema_name="public", # PostgreSQL schema name